To keep your bedding essentials at their very best, follow our easy care tips.

 If it happens to be a sunny day and you have a laundry line, then drying your cotton sheets or cotton quilt naturally is ideal!
 If this isn't possible (and let's be honest, it rarely is), then drying flat or over a drying rack is the next best thing.

 If tumbling, do so separately on a low heat (excessive heat can damage the threads, causing them to lose their softness and reducing their lifespan).
-Instead of dryer sheets, we recommend using our Wool Dryer Balls which will reduce drying time whilst naturally softening your bedding.

 However you dry your bedding, it’s best to keep them inside out until they are ready to go back onto the bed.